Category intelligence can help you identify challenges you didn’t see coming. Category intervention enables you to solve them – and save costs.

 But it’s the second use case where category intervention really shines.
 When delivered on an ongoing basis, category intervention brings an extra level of strategic value to category intelligence.
 Every change your team makes – whether it’s a change of process, reallocation of resources, or exploring a new supplier – is made with a broader goal in mind: building a more efficient, cost-effective procurement function.

-In addition to helping you respond quickly to changes in your categories, or emerging supply threats, category intervention helps guide your actions.
+In addition to helping you respond quickly to changes in your categories, or emerging supply chain risk, category intervention helps guide your actions.
 It ensures that your every response delivers valuable long-term improvements in your function – as well as solving today’s challenges.